Pooort/awesome-python/README.md

 *Awesome game development libraries.*

-* [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
+* [Cocos2d](https://github.com/los-cocos/cocos) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
 It is based on pyglet.
-* [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon's Entertainment Technology Center.
-Written in C++, completely wrapped in Python.
-* [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
-* [PyOgre](http://www.ogre3d.org/tikiwiki/PyOgre) - Python bindings for the Ogre 3D render engine, can be used for games, simulations, anything 3D.
-* [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.
-* [PySDL2](http://pysdl2.readthedocs.io/en/rel_0_9_5/) - A ctypes based wrapper for the SDL2 library.
-* [RenPy](https://www.renpy.org/) - A Visual Novel engine.

 ## Geolocation